- Resource Consumption- The level of resources needed or used by a society

 - The level of pollution: If the level of pollution is high then there will be a shortage of clean, drinkable water

-- Political factors: If the government places a priority in the provision of safe drinking water to its citizens then there will be no water shortage
+- Political factors: If the government places a priority on the provision of safe drinking water to its citizens then there will be no water shortage

 Problems caused by water shortage

-- Disease outbreak due to poor sanitation which leads to the pollution of water bodies
+- Disease outbreaks due to poor sanitation, leading to the pollution of water bodies

 - Low industrial production and economic stagnation